cdsmith16/barzreact/README.md

-Get started
+#Barz

+Comb your social media for your hottest barz
 ===========

-This is an example setup for react-materialize and webpack.
+Built in react-materialize and webpack.

-run the example with:
+While in development, run with:

     npm install
     npm run start